Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 Lambda is exceptional when you need to process millions of small items quickly.

-• Cost: Fractions of a cent per image
+• Cost is fractions of a cent per image

 • Each item processes independently